billy-idle/FNACSP_2010-2110/README.md

 Heavily based in the [original C++ source code](http://www.solaritaly.enea.it/StrSunPosition/SunPositionEn.php), but applying design patterns and TDD.

 ## How-to
-Below is an example of computing the sun position at Rome, using the algorithm with the highest precision:
+Below is an example of computing the sun's position at Rome, using the algorithm with the highest precision:
 ```java
 // (Algorithm #5)
 Algorithm algorithm = new AlgorithmFactory().getInstance(Accuracy.HIGHEST);